FeruzaShokirjonovna/mildew-detector/README.md

 ## Hypothesis and how to validate?
-1. The identification of apple leaves affected by powdery mildew from healthy leaves can be achieved through visual examination of their distinct appearances.
+1. The identification of cherry leaves affected by powdery mildew from healthy leaves can be achieved through visual examination of their distinct appearances.
    - This can be confirmed through the creation of an average image study and image montage, allowing for a comparative analysis of the appearance differences between healthy leaves and those affected by powdery mildew.
-2. The determination of apple leaves as healthy or afflicted with powdery mildew can be accomplished with a confidence level of 97% accuracy.
+2. The determination of cherry leaves as healthy or afflicted with powdery mildew can be accomplished with a confidence level of 97% accuracy.
    - This assertion can be substantiated by assessing the model's performance on the test dataset, aiming for a minimum accuracy rate of 97%.
-3. The model's prediction accuracy may be compromised if the images of apple leaves contain backgrounds different from the beige background of the Kaggle dataset.
+3. The model's prediction accuracy may be compromised if the images of cherry leaves contain backgrounds different from the beige background of the Kaggle dataset.
-   - Confirm this limitation, the model should be tested with new pictures of apple leaves featuring backgrounds distinct from those in the dataset images.
+   - Confirm this limitation, the model should be tested with new pictures of cherry leaves featuring backgrounds distinct from those in the dataset images.
 4. It is advisable to use images in RGB mode for improved prediction accuracy.
 Nevertheless, if images are not already in RGB mode, the trained model will automatically convert them to RGB mode for processing.
 The outcome of the validation can be found on the live dashboard on the page "Project Hypotheses".